 Planning a trip takes a lot of time so if you are at home, this is a good opportunity to plan your next trip even if it is a short day trip or a road trip close to home.
 You can also plan travels for later this year or even next year.

-So as you can see there are many ways to enjoy travel from home.
+So as you can see there are many ways to enjoy traveling from home.